MicrosoftDocs/windows-dev-docs/uwp/xaml-platform/custom-attached-properties.md

 ## Setting your custom attached property imperatively

-> [!IMPORTANT]
-> Previous versions of this documentation _incorrectly_ claimed that attached properties implemented in C++/WinRT could not be set in XAML markup.
-That is not true: properties implemented in C++/WinRT can be set in XAML markup just like properties implemented in C++/CX or other languages.

-You can also access a custom attached property from imperative code, not just XAML markup.
+You can also access a custom attached property from imperative code.
 The code below shows how.

 ```xaml
 <Image x:Name="gameServiceImage"/>